For the burger buns

 Once cooked remove from the oven and leave to cool.

-Preheat the grill to 200°C in the single oven or level 2 on the Combination Steam oven.
+Preheat the grill to 200°C in a single oven or level 2 on the Combination Steam oven.
 Also, preheat two large frying pans to a medium heat, with 1 tablespoon of oil in each.
 Place four burgers in each pan and leave for 2-3 minutes before flipping over.
 Cook both sides until golden and very crisp.

 Transfer the burgers to a universal roasting tray.
 Place a slice of the cheese on each.
 Place under the grill until the cheese has melted.
 Slice the buns in half and toast on a griddle pan or under the grill.